hiddify/hiddify-relay/README.md

 - You can enter option number `2` to ensure that the previous steps are correctly done and to check the used ports and to see if the tunnel is activated.

 `4.
-Uninstall Xray and tunnel`
+Uninstall Xray and Dokodemo-Door tunnel`
-Choose this option to remove Dokodemo-door tunnel and Xray core from your relay server `5.
+Choose this option to remove Dokodemo-door tunnel and Xray core from your relay server.

+`5.
 Back to Main Menu`
 In order to go back to the main menu press `5`.

 ### 🛠️ HA-Proxy Tunnel
-According to the 1st picture above, choose number `4` and enter the `HA-Proxy Menu` to manage `HA-Proxy tunnel`:
+According to the 1st picture above, choose number `4` and enter the `HA-Proxy Tunnel` to manage it:

 <div align=center>